ForloopAI/forloop/README.md

 # Forloop

-This is a public API repository allowing users to use Forloop.ai platform directly as a Python library
+This is a public API repository allowing users to use [www.forloop.ai](Forloop.ai) platform directly as a Python library

 Forloop is a Python library focusing on easy automation and setting up of data extraction and data preparation pipelines.
 Covering tasks from webscraping, over cleaning, transformations and exploratory data analysis to orchestration and working with databases.